hoihei/hoihei.github.io/resume/index.md

 Computer(Wired, Wireless, Mobile) Networking, Data Science, Management Information System

 ## Profile Summaries
-I have been in software development in 8+ years from web applications development, data science, to the researcher on development computer network protocols.
+I have been in software development in 8+ years from software development, data science,and  computer network.

 # EXPERIENCES
 ### 2018 - Now: Lecturer in Bina Nusantara University